-Body fat on the other hand, is plentiful, even in a lean individual, so the body likes using this as a fuel source.
-If the body find glucose (sugar) to burn though, it will do that first.
-The body has a severely limited ability to store glucose though because the glucose gas tanks in the blood, liver and muscles are pretty small.
-The average person’s glucose gas tanks are big enough to allow for about a 15 mile run.
-Fat gas tanks on the other hand, usually allow for a 300 mile run or further, even for a lean person!
+Body fat, on the other hand, is plentiful, even in a lean individual, so the body likes using this as a fuel source.
+If the body finds glucose (sugar) to burn through, it will do that first.
+The body has a severely limited ability to store glucose though because the glucose gas tanks in the blood, liver, and muscles are pretty small.
+The average person’s glucose gas tanks are big enough to allow for about a 15-mile run.
+Fat gas tanks on the other hand, usually allow for a 300-mile run or further, even for a lean person!

 Fat and protein are both essential nutrients because they are building blocks for every cell.
 Glucose is not an essential nutrient though, because it’s not a building block for any cells.
 It’s merely a temporary fuel source.
 If we don’t eat fat or protein, we die.
 If we don’t eat glucose (or any other carbohydrate for that matter), we can get by just fine.
 In fact, many people say we thrive even more when we don’t eat glucose!
 Just ask the ancient Eskimos.
 They did it for generations and were the healthiest population on the planet (until they were introduced to the Western diet, that is).

 Many “low carb naysayers” claim that we need glycogen for energy and fuel – especially the brain, which uses more glucose than any other part or tissue in the body.
 This is true, but recent research shows that the brain actually prefers to run on ketones over glucose.
 Ketones are a by-product of fat metabolism, so in essence, the brain really prefers to run on fat.